 Mayor Says ‘Voodoo Is Still Pending’ At City Hall

-″The mayor told me, ‘If (the powder) works, you’ll know.’
-But I told him, ‘I didn’t come here running and I’m not leaving running,’ ″ Patrick said.
+″The mayor told me, ’If it works, you’ll know,‴ Patrick said. ″ But I told him, ’I didn’t come here running and I’m not leaving running,‴ Patrick said.

-City Council member Muriel Savage said the ″voodoo dust″ was nothing more than a joke that got out of hand and is now being used by the mayor’s political foes.
+City Council member Muriel Savage said the ″voodoo dust″ is nothing more than a joke that got out of hand and is now being used by the mayor’s political foes.

-But Patrick, who has served on the small town’s police force for 14 years, said he doesn’t believe in voodoo. ″It doesn’t worry me at all,″ he said.
+Patrick, who has served on the town’s police force for 14 years, said he doesn’t believe in voodoo. ″It doesn’t worry me at all,″ he said.